oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_precheck.md

 - Traffic Statistics: Integrates IP-level and network interface-level precise network traffic statistics.
 Forces traffic data synchronization during sensitive operations to ensure data accuracy

-- Monthly traffic usage statistics reset at the beginning of each month.
+- Traffic reset days can be configured per provider.
+Leaving the field empty follows the natural month and resets on the 1st day of each month.
 Supports traffic statistics and limits at user, instance, and Provider levels

 - Invitation Code System: Supports non-public registration invitation mechanism, with different resource quota limits based on user levels